Shivansps/Fso_Android_Wrapper/README.md

 Follow the progress here: https://github.com/scp-fs2open/fs2open.github.com/pull/6992
 <br />
 <br />

 Objective of this project
 =======================

 It was originally intended that Knossos.NET would work along with this Wrapper to run FSO on Android, as i started to learn more about Android limits and how it worked and how much i could do with the Knossos.NET C# Avalonia project for android i ended up dropping this idea, Knossos.NET can do all the required work alone.
 So all the changes to add an IPC service that Knossos would have used were reverted.
 <br />
 Now this project has new objectives:<br />
-- Test FSO android version without having to deploy builds to Knossos.
+- Test FSO android versions without having to use Knossos.
 - Develop (and compile) the touch control interface that is also used by Knossos.NET
 - Example/Template for FSO TC mods wanting to release it as a standalone android game.

 <br /><br />

-How to use it
+How to use it in Android Studio
 =======================

 <br />